ChitChitZaw01/project-test/README.md

 # Medical Record Backend

-This is a medical record backend api.
+This is a medical record backend api with PostgreSQL and NestJS.

 ## Prerequisites